Budweiser Clydesdales: Super Bowl tradition

 Television advertising featuring the Budweiser Clydesdales had been a longstanding Super Bowl tradition, beginning with an ad during Super Bowl XX in 1986.
 In 2010, the new parent company, Anheuser-Busch InBev, announced that there would not be a Clydesdales ad aired during the 2010 Super Bowl.
 However, the company reversed its position after asking fans to vote on Facebook whether to include the horses in an ad, compared against two other potential spots.
 As a result, the company aired a Clydesdale-focused ad during the fourth quarter, one of nine ads aired by the company during the game.

 Rose Parade

 A hitch of Clydesdales pulled the City of St. Louis' float, co-sponsored by Budweiser, in the Tournament of Roses Parade from 1954 to 2011.

 In 2014 the Clydesdales returned to the Rose Parade, this time pulling their beer wagon.
 The President of the Tournament of Roses rode on the beer wagon instead of the usual classic car.

-Controversy

-In 2023, PETA accused Anheuser-Busch of docking the Clydesdales' tails for cosmetic reasons.
-PETA went undercover and spoke to staff at both the breeding and training facilities as well as handlers who travel with the horses.
-The animal rights group says that while representatives from Budweiser and Anheuser-Busch state that the amputations are just a hair “trim," they were told by caretakers that the tailbones are in fact severed.

-An Anheuser-Busch spokesperson said, “The safety and wellbeing of our beloved Clydesdales is our top priority.
-Combined with our highly trained staff of professional caretakers, we partner with an equine medical expert to ensure our animals receive the highest level and quality of care.”

-The practice of modifying horse tails is condemned by the American Association of Equine Practitioners and the American Veterinary Medical Association.